racrac5/racrac5.github.io/README.md

 # Non-Work Stuff

 ### Interests
-In my free time I enjoy to cooking, hiking, weight lifting, biohacking (think sleep rituals & meditation, not Blade Runner! :) ) and traveling!
+In my free time I enjoy to cooking, hiking, weight lifting, biohacking (think sleep rituals & meditation, not Blade Runner!) and traveling!

 ### Personal Mission Statement
 My mission is to leverage empathy, technical understanding, and enterprise to elevate the human experience.
 I am dedicated to simplifying the complexities of post-modern life, making it more manageable and fulfilling for people of all backgrounds.
 By creating products that subtly optimize our responses to meaningful challenges, I aim to make potentially overwhelming aspects of life into opportunities for growth and meaning.